 A good question to pinpoint your physical needs is:

 - If my body could speak, what would it tell me it needs most right now?

 And to pinpoint how to satisfy your mental and emotional needs ask yourself:

 - What would bring me joy right now?

 - If I could choose, how would I want to feel most of the time?

-- If time and money weren't an issue, what would I most love to do?
+- If time wasn't an issue, what would I most love to do right now?

-When we take restrictions (of time, money, other obligations, other people, appropriateness, etc) out of the picture, we get a really good view of our true needs.
-It's then on us how we choose to fulfil them, and which ones to prioritise over others.
+When we take restrictions (especially of time, other obligations, people, appropriateness, etc) out of the picture, we get a really good view of our true needs.
+It's then on us how we choose to fulfil them, and which ones we prioritise over others.

 The challenge with self-care often is, that in our culture we're encouraged to take care of everybody else first, and put ourselves last.